oss-review-toolkit/ort/README.md

 #### [How to fix text provider script](./docs/how-to-fix-text-provider-kts.md)

-A Kotlin script that enables the injection of how-to-fix texts in markdown format for ORT issues into the reports.
+A Kotlin script that enables the injection of how-to-fix texts in Markdown format for ORT issues into the reports.

 | Format        | Scope  | Default location                               |
 |---------------|--------|------------------------------------------------|